 +[apps](https://github.com/resend/react-email/tree/canary/apps) + + Here you can find all of the apps related to our online presence, like: + - this documentation (under [apps/docs](https://github.com/resend/react-email/tree/canary/apps/docs)), + - the demo emails we have on [demo.react.email](https://demo.react.email/preview/vercel-invite-user.tsx) + (under [apps/demo](https://github.com/resend/react-email/tree/canary/apps/demo)) + - the Next app we have for our landing page on [react.email](https://react.email) (under [apps/web](https://github.com/resend/react-email/tree/canary/apps/web)) +

-+[benchmarks](https://github.com/resend/react-email/tree/canary/benchmarks) + + These are meant to be benchmarks we make from version-to-version to demonstrate with actual + data that performance gains are really true with metrics like *p99 and p75*. + + One example of them is the one for the [Improved Performance for Tailwind Emails](https://resend.com/blog/improved-performance-for-tailwind-emails) +
++[benchmarks](https://github.com/resend/react-email/tree/canary/benchmarks) + + We make benchmarks from version-to-version to demonstrate data-observable performance gains with metrics like *p99 and p75*. + + For example, see the [Improved Performance for Tailwind Emails](https://resend.com/blog/improved-performance-for-tailwind-emails) benchmark. +

-+ + + If you have an idea of a better way we could structure these packages so that they could + be more manageable and approachable we would really appreciate you + [create a discussion](https://github.com/resend/react-email/discussions/new?category=ideas) with your thoughts + on this. + + +## Multiple packages + +This repository is a [pnpm monorepo](https://pnpm.io/next/workspaces) which means it contains +multiple packages that are maintained.
-We keep each component we make inside of a package for itself. +This being a pnpm monorepo means you need to use [pnpm](https://pnpm.io/) to install the packages +and we recommend you do so by using [corepack](https://github.com/nodejs/corepack) as follows: + +```bash +corepack enable +corepack prepare pnpm@latest --activate +``` + +Currently we have the following packages: + +
++ + + Feel free to [open a discussion](https://github.com/resend/react-email/discussions/new?category=ideas) if you have suggestions on how to better structure these packages to make them more manageable and approachable. + + +## Multiple packages + +The react-email repository is a [pnpm monorepo](https://pnpm.io/next/workspaces), which means it contains +multiple packages. + +Because we use pnpm, you will need to use [pnpm](https://pnpm.io/) to install and run each package.
+If you do not have pnpm installed, we recommend you install it using [corepack](https://github.com/nodejs/corepack): + +```bash +corepack enable +corepack prepare pnpm@latest --activate +``` + +Currently, we have the following packages: + +

 +